profile-sh/docs/projects/gh_workflows_project.md

 We have the required scripts in place, let us write the workflows to run these scripts.

-Exercise: Using the code below, create a reusable workflow named rw07_scripts.yml, in the repo rusable-workflows.
+Exercise: Using the code below, create a reusable workflow named rw07_scripts.yml, in the repo reusable-workflows.

 {% raw %}
 ```yml